 As it was a new city for the 48 hour, registration was discounted by $50, I believe.
 We also had an additional rule: You must showcase a distinguishable, major, local landmark.
 This was added in so that they could ensure that all teams were actually filming in Virginia Beach.
 We met the rule by photographing our actors at The Cavalier Hotel, a well-known local hotel at the Oceanfront, famous (at least locally) for it’s urban legends of being haunted.
 The photo was then used in a scene as a prop.

-All those talented people aside, I feel that the end product was actually sub-par to what we really could have done/our true potential.
+All those talented people aside, I feel that the end product was actually sub-par to what we really could have done, but we were short on time.
 That being said, we still managed to pull off 2nd best film AND the awards for:

 Here is the movie as hosted on the Director’s youtube page:

-The production photos that I took are posted below:
+The production photos that I have are posted here: